sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 # manysketch, fastgather, fastmultigather, multisearch, and manysearch - an introduction

-This repository implements five sourmash plugins, `manysketch`, `fastgather`, `fastmultigather`, `multisearch`, and `manysearch`.
+This repository implements six sourmash plugins, `manysketch`, `fastgather`, `fastmultigather`, `multisearch`, `pairwise`, and `manysearch`.
 These plugins make use of multithreading in Rust to provide very fast implementations of `sketch`, `search`, and `gather`.
 With large databases, these commands can be hundreds to thousands of times faster, and 10-50x lower memory, than sourmash.

 The main *drawback* to these plugin commands is that their inputs and outputs are not as rich as the native sourmash commands.
 This may mean that your input files need to be prepared differently.
 The output may currently be most useful as a prefilter in conjunction with regular sourmash commands - see the instructions below for using `fastgather` to create picklists for sourmash.

 ## Input file formats

-All four search/gather commands accept zip files, manifest files, or _text files containing lists of signature files_ ("fromfiles") for the search database. `multisearch`, `manysearch` and `fastmultigather` also use either zips, manifests, or "fromfiles" for queries, too.
+All five search/gather commands accept zip files, manifest files, or _text files containing lists of signature files_ ("fromfiles") for the search database. `multisearch`, `manysearch` and `fastmultigather` also use either zipfiles, manifests, or "fromfiles" for queries, too.
 All commands now accept single signature files as well, though this is only useful for single-query input.

+**As of v0.9.0, we strongly recommend using zipfiles or manifests over "fromfiles" due to internal changes in sketch loading; this reverses earlier recommendations to use fromfiles!**

 `manysketch` takes as input a CSV file with columns `name,genome_filename,protein_filename`.
 If you don't have `protein_filename` entries, be sure to include the trailing comma so the CSV reader can process the file correctly.

 ### Using zip files or manifest files

+Zip files are compressed collections of sourmash sketches.
+When created with sourmash, they also contain manifests.
+They are generally the most efficient option for loading and storing sourmash signatures.

 Manifest files are csv files with all information about sourmash signature parameters.
 Having a manifest allows us to select sketches relevant to the search (e.g. by k-mer size, scaled factor, etc) and perform checks without loading the sketches themselves into memory.
 We then only load the actual sketches (and optionally, downsample to a lower scaled value) when we're ready to use them.